saezlab/reactors/README.md

 ## Disclaimer

-The initial functional version of the library was built in a single day with zero Rust experience, using GPT-5.1-Codex.
-It works as intended but should be viewed as an exploratory prototype rather than a fully validated reference implementation.
+This library was written in Rust by GPT-5.2-Codex and Gemini 3 Pro.

 ## License